dom-schulz/loan-predictor/README.md

     - Truly random number/value generation for the predictor interface naturally caused many issues with generating reasonable values.
 So this resulted in more time spent creating `find_ranges_for_rand.py` to get hard coded ranges and values to generate within.
 4. Technicality of Model Execution
     - Just like in my "Future Improvements" section, I believe that I skimmed over some items involving data cleaning, training, and testing, and could improve my understanding of the model.

+# Future Improvements

+1. Connect to Lending Club API to allow users to plan and see which loans lent are likely to default.
+2. Look into more specific feature importance and better select features for training.
+It is lucky how well this model is performing given the quick, simple cleaning process.
+3. Look into performance of other models and weighting them in an ensemble.